 How Will I Get to Walt Disney World Without Disney’s Magical Express?

-As far as we know SO FAR….Starting January 1, 2022, Disney Vacationers will be on their own to get to and from the Orlando International Airport.
+Disney Vacationers will be on their own to get to and from the Orlando International Airport.
 At least temporarily.
-UPDATE: Beginning January 2022, Mears Connect is a new service being offered by Mears Transportation, for a fee, that will provide Disney vacationers a way to get from Orlando International Airport to the Walt Disney World Resort Area.
+Right now there are a few options to get to and from Orlando International Airport to Walt Disney World.

 MEARS CONNECT PRICING